 Registration requirement

-Most WashU international students and scholars are already registered.
-This includes the vast majority of F-1 and J-1 students and scholars, as well as employees holding green cards or who hold a non-immigrant status such as H-1B, E-3, TN or O-1.
+Most WashU international students and scholars are already registered for U.S. immigration requirements.
+This applies to the vast majority of F‑1 and J‑1 students and scholars, as well as employees holding green cards or other non‑immigrant statuses like H‑1B, E‑3, TN, or O‑1.

-Noncitizens who have already registered include (but are not limited to):
+Noncitizens who have completed registered include (but are not limited to):

-Any other noncitizen who enters the U.S. and plans to stay for 30 days or longer must register before the end of the 30 days.
-This mandate includes:
+Anyone who enters the U.S. and plans to stay for 30 days or longer must register if they are not already registered.
+This includes:

-• Noncitizens who entered the U.S. without inspection and have not encountered DHS or do not have a registration document.
-Those who applied for deferred action or Temporary Protected Status (TPS) who were not issued evidence of registration are included.
+- Noncitizens who entered the U.S. without inspection: This group includes those who have not interacted with the Department of Homeland Security (DHS) or received a registration document.
+It also covers individuals who applied for deferred action or Temporary Protected Status (TPS) but were not issued evidence of registration.

-• If your child entered the U.S. before their 14th birthday and is still present in the U.S. after turning 14, they must re-register with USCIS within 30 days of their 14th birthday, even if they were previously registered at entry.
+- If your child entered the U.S. before their 14th birthday and remains in the U.S. after turning 14: They must re-register with USCIS within 30 days of their birthday.

-• If an LPR is outside of the U.S. when they turn 14, the individual must apply for registration and provide a photograph within 30 days of return.
-Parents or legal guardians are responsible for their children’s compliance.
+- If your child (or dependent) is outside the U.S. when they turn 14: They must apply for registration and provide a photograph within 30 days of returning to the U.S. Parents or legal guardians are responsible for ensuring compliance.

 Proof of registration